initmahesh/imagesfortraining/README.md

 This script and docker container captures images from RTSP or USB camera connected to device and sends images to azure blob as per credentials provided in .env file

 ###### Runing using Docker
-       - Clone this repo
+1. Clone this repo
-       - Make sure you modufy the .env file your storage credentials
+2. Make sure you modufy the .env file your storage credentials
-       - If using manual mode use below command to allow display to work from container sudo xhost +
+3. If using manual mode use below command to allow display to work from container **sudo xhost +**
+4. Use below command to download and run the docker container
       -       sudo docker run --rm -it -e DISPLAY=:0 --ipc host -v /tmp/.X11-unix:/tmp/.X11-unix --network host --privileged -v /dev:/dev --env-file .env initmahesh/getimagefromedge:0.1

 ###### Runing with python

  Prerequiste
     python3
     pip3

  How to run this sample

    1. Clone this repo
-    2. Update .env file with required setting to run the script
+   2. **Update .env file with required setting to run the script**
    3. Install following packages in requirements.txt
-        pip3 install -r requirements.txt
+       -      pip3 install -r requirements.txt
    4. for using manual mode use below command only once to allow opencv to open windows on host

-        sudo xhost +
+        -     sudo xhost +
    5. start the script

-            python3 edge_to_blob.py
+         -    python3 edge_to_blob.py